ikvk/imap_tools/README.rst

 header         H(str, str)*    HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text
 =============  ==============  ======================  =================================================================

+Server side search notes:

+* For string search keys a message matches if the string is a substring of the field.
+The matching is case-insensitive.
+* When searching by dates - email's time and timezone are disregarding.

 Actions with emails in folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use 2 approaches to perform these operations:

-"by one" - Perform IMAP operation for each message separately per N commands
+* "in bulk" - Perform IMAP operation for message set per 1 command

-"in bulk" - Perform IMAP operation for message set per 1 command
+* "by one" - Perform IMAP operation for each message separately per N commands

-Result of MailBox.fetch generator will be implicitly converted to uid list
+Result of MailBox.fetch generator will be implicitly converted to uid list.

 .. code-block:: python